Background.

 Introducing SCIRT.

 SCIRT stands for System Circularity & Innovative Recycling of Textiles.
-Coordinated by VITO, an independent Flemish research organisation in the cleantech and sustainable development sector, SCIRT is a three year EU-funded project that brings together 18 partners from five different European countries.
+Coordinated by VITO, an independent Flemish research organisation in the cleantech and sustainable development sector, SCIRT is a three and a half year EU-funded project that brings together 18 partners from five different European countries.

 Learn more about the SCIRT partners